-The next step in the project's development is to proceed with a pilot plant program on the bulk sample to finalize flowsheet parameters for engineering purposes including reagent recycling and water treatment processes, after which a feasibility study can be completed.
-This work will also generate product samples for customer qualification and acceptance and is now expected to proceed in 2021 subject to arranging project financing.
-Discussions on financing continue with several interested parties and planning for this program has been initiated.
+The next step in the project's development is to proceed with a pilot plant program on a bulk sample to finalize flowsheet parameters for engineering purposes including reagent recycling and water treatment processes, after which a feasibility study can be completed.
+This work will also generate product samples for glass-ceramic customer qualification and acceptance and provide concentrate for further laboratory work on the lithium hydroxide process flowsheet.
+This program is now expected to proceed in 2021 subject to arranging project financing.

 The use of gravity concentration and ore sorting pre-concentration methods are to be further investigated, with the objective of reducing costs for the flotation circuit, reducing energy and waste volumes and overall environmental impacts by reducing the amount of feed reporting to the milling circuit.
 Some additional drilling is also contemplated to collect more geotechnical data for pit and infrastructure design work.
-Continued exploration including drilling on the Paterson Lake claims in the vicinity of the new Snowbank petalite pegmatite discovery and the Glitter pegmatite is planned, subject to financing.
+Continued exploration including drilling on the Paterson Lake claims in the vicinity of the new Snowbank petalite pegmatite discovery and the Glitter pegmatite is also planned, subject to financing.

 In its 2016 Preliminary Economic Assessment, Avalon developed a proprietary process flowsheet to produce a high purity lithium hydroxide product from petalite for the lithium battery material market.
 The flowsheet has the advantage of generating limited waste by the recycling of the sulphuric acid solvent.
 To further optimize this flowsheet, Avalon has recently shipped a 50 kg sample of petalite concentrate to XPS (Expert Process Solutions) in Sudbury, Ontario to generate leach solution for use in optimizing the final stages of the process, which involves the use of electrolysis to produce lithium hydroxide.
 The program will focus on an improved membrane alternative and efficient crystallization of the final high purity product.
-The results (expected in January, 2021) will enable finalizing equipment selection and design.
+The results (expected in April, 2021) will enable finalizing equipment selection and design.